SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Results: Test simulations

 The energy conservation better than \textsc{ASURA} does not guarantee that the calculation with \textsc{ASURA+BRIDGE} is correct.
-In the top and middle panels in Fig.~\ref{fig:snap}, we present the snapshots of models Ae3e3 and Be3t2 at 10\,Myr, respectively.
-We find that the cluster center in model Be3t2 shift from the center of gas distribution.
+In the top middle and bottom middle panels in Fig.~\ref{fig:snap}, we present the snapshots of models AG3S3 and BG3S0T20 at 10\,Myr, respectively.
+We find that the cluster center in model BG3S0T20 shift from the center of gas distribution.
 This is caused by the too large Bridge timestep.
-The bottom left panel shows the snapshot for model Be3t05, in which the Bridge timestep is a quarter of model Be3t2.
+The bottom left panel shows the snapshot for model BG3S0T05, in which the Bridge timestep is a quarter of model BG3S0T20.
 In this model, we do not find the shift of the stellar distribution.
-We will discuss Bridge timesteps in the last paragraph of this section.
+We will discuss the choice of Bridge timesteps in the last paragraph of this section.

 With a larger softening length for gas, the energy conservation is better.
-The energy conservation with $\epsilon_{\rm s}=\epsilon_{\rm g}=10000$\,au is shown in Fig.~\ref{fig:Eerr_EC_soft}.
-We show the results using \textsc{ASURA} (model Ae4e4).
-The snapshot at 10\,Myr is shown in the top right panel of figure~\ref{fig:snap}, and the energy error is shown in Fig.~\ref{fig:Eerr_EC_soft}.
-The energy conservation of model Ae4e4 is better than that of Ae3e3 and does not evolve linearly with time, thanks to the larger softening length.
-For comparison between \textsc{ASURA} and \textsc{ASURA+BRIDGE}, we also show the snapshot of model Be4t4 at $t=10$\,Myr in the bottom right panel of Fig.~\ref{fig:snap}.
-The energy error for models Be4t4 and Be4t8 in Fig.~\ref{fig:Eerr_EC_soft}.
-The energy conservation of \textsc{ASURA+BRIDGE} is better than \textsc{ASURA} if we take a sufficiently small Bridge timestep.
+The energy conservation with $\epsilon_{\rm s}=\epsilon_{\rm g}=10000$\,au using \textsc{ASURA} (model AG4S4) is shown in Fig.~\ref{fig:Eerr_EC_soft}.
+The snapshot at 10\,Myr is shown in the top right panel of Fig.~\ref{fig:snap}.
+The energy conservation of model AG4S4 is better than that of AG3S3 and does not evolve linearly with time, thanks to the larger softening length.
+For comparison between \textsc{ASURA} and \textsc{ASURA+BRIDGE}, we also show the snapshot of model BG4S0T40 at $t=10$\,Myr in the bottom right panel of Fig.~\ref{fig:snap}.
+The energy error for models BG4S0T40 and BG4S0T80 are presented in Fig.~\ref{fig:Eerr_EC_soft}.
+The energy conservation of \textsc{ASURA+BRIDGE} is better than \textsc{ASURA}, if we take a sufficiently small Bridge timestep.